Dino0040/Leaderboards/README.md

 ## About

-This repo contains all that is needed to host and use a server to provide leaderboards in games.
+This repo contains all that is needed to host and use a server providing leaderboards for games.

 ## Using the free leaderboard server